idstam/jsisie/README.md

 **Change log**
 + 2021-07-10	Add all test files I got from the SIE organisation.
 And make the test program use them.
 + 2021-07-10	Fix bug that wrote #TRANS  instead of #BTRANS and #RTRANS
-+ 2021-07-10	Add DateFormat, Encoding and IgnoreMIssingDate
++ 2021-07-10	Add DateFormat, Encoding and IgnoreMIssingDate.
+Use ISO-8859-1 on dotnet core.
 + 2020-07-05	Now supports writing KSUMMA
 + 2017-12-22	Add #PROGRAM to the document comparer.
 Enable the test program to compare two files via command line.